geonetwork/doc/source/user-guide/associating-resources/linking-documents.rst

 Associating documents
 #####################

-A record can be associated with documents using a URL.
+You can associate a record with documents using a URL.

-Document could be an overview, a quality report, a website available in different formats (eg. png, jpg, pdf, html) on the web.
+A document could be an overview, a quality report, a website available in different formats (eg. png, jpg, pdf, html) on the web.

 .. toctree::